basetenlabs/mpt-7b-base-truss/README.md

 baseten.login("PASTE_API_KEY_HERE")
 ```

-5. __Deploy the MPT-7B Instruct Truss__: Deploy MPT-7B Instruct to Baseten with the following command:
+5. __Deploy the MPT-7B Base Truss__: Deploy MPT-7B Base to Baseten with the following command:
 ```
 baseten.deploy(mpt_truss)
 ```

-Once your Truss is deployed, you can start using MPT-7B Instruct through the Baseten platform!
+Once your Truss is deployed, you can start using MPT-7B Base through the Baseten platform!
 Navigate to the Baseten UI to watch the model build and deploy and invoke it via the REST API.

 ## MPT-7B API documentation
-This section provides an overview of the MPT-7B Instruct API, its parameters, and how to use it.
+This section provides an overview of the MPT-7B Base API, its parameters, and how to use it.
 The API consists of a single route named `predict`, which you can invoke to generate text completions based on the provided parameters.

 ### API route: `predict`
 The predict route is the primary method for generating images based on a given set of parameters.
 It takes several parameters: